 I’m glad to see Parable moving forward, brewing good beer, and staking their claim to their corner of Manchester.
 So far, I like this story.

 Phew.
 So, yeah.
 Parable lasted a year or so.
 Jon’s stint at Steady Habit lasted a year or so.
 What’s going on?
 I don’t know.
 I don’t really know what the story with Parable’s closing is.
 The public story is that they owed lots of money to the landlord and/or the landlord just wanted the building for other purposes (a climbing gym sharing the space also got the boot.)

 Instead of moving, Parable sold all the equipment.
-There’s rumor of contracting somewhere, but… why?
+There was a rumor of contracting somewhere, but… why?
 Just seems like trying to hang on to something that never really got going enough to be much of anything.

-As for Jon… Cripes, let’s all hope that he lands at a stable brewery somewhere.
-He is the unifying thread between the Steady Habit mess and the Parable mess, but I’m confident that can be attributed to poor decision-making and bad luck.
+As for Jon… Cripes, let’s all hope that he lands on his feet somewhere (and not even a brewery at this point).
+He is the unifying thread between the Steady Habit mess and the Parable mess, but I’m fairly confident that can be attributed to poor decision-making and bad luck.
 Am I blind to a friend’s potential direct involvement in these situations?
 Perhaps.

 Time will tell.